Rogério Dutra Silva

-Rogério Dutra da Silva (/pt-BR/; born February 3, 1984) is a former Brazilian professional tennis player.
+Rogério Dutra da Silva (/pt-BR/; born February 3, 1984) is a Brazilian former professional tennis player.

 Dutra Silva had a career high ATP singles ranking of 63 achieved on July 24, 2017 and a career high ATP doubles ranking of 84 achieved on February 26, 2018.
 He won one ATP Doubles Title and 11 ATP Challenger Singles Titles.
 He retired in 2022, playing his last match at the 2022 Rio Open.

 He is the brother of Brazilian tennis player Daniel Dutra da Silva.